ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/01-Force_Fields_and_Interactions.md

 ![Combining rules ]({{ page.root }}/fig/combining_rules.svg){: width="380" }

-- The arithmetic mean (Lorentz) is motivated by collision of hard spheres
-- The geomertric mean (Berthelot) has little physical argument.
+Combination rules vary depending on the force field.
+Arithmetic and geometric means are the two most frequently used combination rules.
+There is little physical argument behind the geometric mean (Berthelot), while the arithmetic mean (Lorentz) is based on collisions between hard spheres.

 **Geometric mean:**